-Administrative & Support Personnel: Lead Administrator Salary: \$75,000-\$84,417 Assistant Administrator Salary: \$55,000-\$61,903 Clerical Salary: \$24,000-\$26,047 Food Staff Salary: \$26,000-\$29,262 Custodians Salary: \$26,000-\$29,262
+Administrative & Support Personnel: Lead Administrator Salary: \$75,000-\$84,417 Assistant Administrator Salary: \$55,000-\$61,903

+Clerical Salary: \$24,000-\$26,047 Food Staff Salary: \$26,000-\$29,262 Custodians Salary: \$26,000-\$29,262

+Teachers salaries with adjustment up depending on experience and credentials.

+Instructional Personnel:

-Teachers salaries with adjustment up depending experience on and credentials.
-Instructional Personnel: Average Teacher salary: \$50,000 Average Assistant Teacher Salary: \$20,000-\$28,136 Average Elective/Specially Teacher salary: \$50,000 Average Exceptional Teacher Salary: \$50,000 Average ESL Teacher salary: \$50,000 Average Physical Education Teacher Salary: \$50,00 Average Substitute Teacher salary: \$10,000
+Average Teacher salary: \$50,000

+Average Assistant Teacher Salary: \$20,000-\$28,136 Average Elective/Specially Teacher salary: \$50,000

+Average Exceptional Teacher Salary: \$50,000

+Average ESL Teacher salary: \$50,000

+Average Physical Education Teacher Salary: \$50,00

+Average Substitute Teacher salary: \$10,000

-The following positions will be contracted out: Average EC Contractor, Speech, Physical Therapy, salary: \$20,000-\$21,854 6.
-Provide the procedures for employee grievance and/or termination.
+The following positions will be contracted out:

+Average EC Contractor, Speech, Physical Therapy, salary: \$20,000-\$21,854

+6. Provide the procedures for employee grievance and/or termination.

 RCS Board of Directors will establish a standing Grievance Committee.
-The purpose of the Grievance Committee is to evaluate and determine the merits

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. of a properly filed grievance by a member of the faculty or staff and to possibly make a recommendation to the Board for consideration.
+The purpose of the Grievance Committee is to evaluate and determine the merits of a properly filed grievance by a member of the faculty or staff and to possibly make a recommendation to the Board for consideration.
 The aggrieved party must address the issue in the proper sequence as follows:

-FIRST STEP: Seek resolution of the matter with whom the staff member has the disagreement SECOND STEP: Seek resolution via the staff member's dean, if applicable THIRD STEP: Seek resolution via the lead administrator.
+FIRST STEP: Seek resolution of the matter with whom the staff member has the disagreement

+SECOND STEP: Seek resolution via the staff member's dean, if applicable

+THIRD STEP: Seek resolution via the lead administrator.

 Assuming no resolution, the staff member may file a grievance with the Board of Directors.
 In accordance with federal law, RCS forbids retaliation when it comes to any aspect of employment, including grievance complaints.

 RCS will establish a comprehensive protocol for evaluating, mediating and terminating employees.
 In instances where staff or faculty members are identified as under-performing, the staff/faculty member will be counseled by the Lead Administrator and may be required to participate in a written corrective action plan that establishes clear expectations, timeline and benchmarks for continued employment.
 Progress on the corrective action plan will be monitored regularly through the expiration date of the plan.
-Upon reevaluation, the employee will be retained or discharged based upon progress.
+Upon reevaluation, the employee will be retained or discharged based progress.